AlBovo/AlBovo.github.io/content/en/ctf/nullconCTF2023.md

     except:
         return None
 ```
-After looking at this code for a while, I noticed that it was possible to easily encrypt arbitrary blocks that, if crafted correctly, could be mixed together to create a cookie with admin privileges.<br>
+After looking at this code for a while, I noticed that it was possible to easily encrypt arbitrary blocks that, if crafted correctly, could be mixed together to create a cookie with admin privileges.
 At this point, what I did was fill the portion of the cookie that I couldn't modify myself, `_id={id}&admin=0&color=` (where id is a string of 4 * 2 hexadecimal characters), with characters at the end to make its length divisible by 16 (in other words, full blocks).
 Then, I wrote `admin=1` in the next block.
 This way, I could shift the last block to the beginning and overwrite the original cookie to obtain the flag.

 ### IP Filters